Whey vs Plant Protein Powder: Which Is Better

 Plant protein is derived from various plant sources, including peas, soy, brown rice, hemp, and more.

-Unlike animal-derived proteins, plant proteins come with a bonus of being packed with fiber and essential nutrients.
+Unlike animal-derived proteins, plant proteins offer fiber and essential nutrients.

 It’s often found in a variety of products, such as powders, bars, and ready-to-drink shakes.